Doctors say girl who was born HIV positive is HIV-free after 2 1/2 years

 But they do not kill the virus.
 Tests showed the virus in the Mississippi baby’s blood continued to decrease and reached undetectable levels within 29 days of the initial treatment.

-Dr. Deborah Persaud, a virologist with Johns Hopkins Children’s Center, was lead author on an early report about this case that was presented at a conference.
+Dr. Deborah Persaud, a virologist with Johns Hopkins Children’s Center, was lead author on the report presented at the conference.

 The early treatment likely led to the infant’s cure, she said.